 He sued for his freedom before the Massachusetts Supreme Judicial Court.
-And he won it for himself and for others.
+And he won.

 Walker was born in Massachusetts in 1753 to parents probably kidnapped in their native Ghana.
 At the time, a census showed 4,500 slaves living in the colony.

 James Caldwell, a wealthy Worcester County landowner, then bought the family.
 Caldwell promised Walker his freedom at age 25, but died when Walker was 10.
 Caldwell’s widow remarried Nathaniel Jennison and told Walker they’d free him at 21.
 Her husband reneged, and Walker ran away in 1781 to a farm owned by his late owner’s brothers.

 Jennison then retrieved Quock Walker and beat him severely.

 A series of lawsuits followed.
 Jennison sued the Caldwell brothers for enticing Walker away.
 Walker then sued Jennison for his freedom.
 The Massachusetts attorney general, Robert Treat Paine, also sued Jennison for assault and battery.
 Paine had signed the Declaration of Independence and opposed slavery.

 Walker won his case before a jury of the Worcester County Court of Common Pleas on June 12, 1781.
 He argued slavery was contrary to the Bible and the new Massachusetts Constitution.
 An appeals court upheld the ruling, and Walker was free to work for the Caldwell brothers as an employee.

 Jennison won his case, but lost on appeal.

 In September 1781, the assault and battery case went to the Supreme Judicial Court.
-Chief Justice William Cushing used stirring words to instruct the jury.
+Chief Justice William Cushing instructed the jury.